pustotnik/zenmake/docs/buildconf-taskparams.rst

 libs
 """""""""""""""""""""
-    One or more names of existing shared libraries as dependencies.
+    One or more names of existing shared libraries as dependencies, without prefix or extension.
 Usually it's used to set system libraries.

     Example:

     .. code-block:: python